ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation: Variational Score Distillation

 \subsection{Sampling from 3D Distribution as Variational Inference}

 In principle, given a valid text prompt $y$, there exists a probabilistic distribution of all possible 3D representations.
 Under a 3D representation (e.g., NeRF) parameterized by $\theta$, such a distribution can be modeled as a probabilistic density $\mu(\theta|y)$.
-Denote $q^{\mu}_0(\x_0|c,y)$ as the (implicit) distribution of the rendered image $\x_0\coloneqq \vg(\theta,c)$ given the camera $c$ with the rendering function $\vg(\cdot,c)$, $q_0^{\mu}(\x_0|y)\coloneqq \int q^\mu_0(\x_0|c,y)p(c)\dm c$ as the marginalized distribution w.r.t. the camera distribution $p(c)$, and $p_0(\x_0|y)$ as the marginal distribution of $t=0$ defined by the pretrained text-to-image diffusion model.
-To obtain 3D representations of high visual quality, we propose to optimize the distribution $\mu$ to align its samples with the pretrained diffusion model by solving
+Denote $q^{\mu}_0(\x_0|c,y)$ as the (implicit) distribution of the rendered image $\x_0\coloneqq \vg(\theta,c)$ given the camera $c$ with the rendering function $\vg(\cdot,c)$, and denote $p_0(\x_0|y^c)$ as the marginal distribution of $t=0$ defined by the pretrained text-to-image diffusion model with the view-dependent prompt $y^c$.
+To obtain 3D representations of high visual quality, we propose to optimize the distribution $\mu$ to align the rendered images of its samples with the pretrained diffusion model in all views by solving

-This is a typical variational inference problem that uses the variational distribution $q^{\mu}_0(\x_0|y)$ to approximate (distill) the target distribution $p_0(\x_0|y)$.
+This is a typical variational inference problem that uses the variational distribution $q^{\mu}_0(\x_0|c,y)$ to approximate (distill) the target distribution $p_0(\x_0|y^c)$.

 Directly solving problem~\eqref{eq:kl_time_0} is hard because $p_0$ is rather complex and the high-density regions of $p_0$ may be extremely sparse in high dimension~\citep{song2019generative}.
 Inspired by the success of diffusion models~\citep{ho2020denoising,song2021scorebased}, we construct a series of optimization problems with different diffused distributions indexed by $t$.
 As $t$ increases to $T$, the optimization problem becomes easier because the diffused distributions get closer to the standard Gaussian.
 We simultaneously solve an ensemble of these problems (termed as \emph{variational score distillation} or VSD) as follows: